menu icon

 Pairing

-These are my favorite dishes to serve with [this recipe]:
+These are my favorite dishes to serve with this baked salmon:

 • Air fryer fingerling potatoes in metal tray close up.